ibm-cloud-docs/activity-tracker/streaming.md

 - {{site.data.keyword.at_full_notm}}:

-    Streaming generates {{site.data.keyword.at_short}} events with the action **logdna.streaming-logs.send** to notify of failures sending data to {{site.data.keyword.messagehub}}.
-There are different reasons for failure: invalid credentials, topic deleted,
+    Streaming generates {{site.data.keyword.at_short}} events with the action **logdnaat.streaming-logs.send** to notify of failures sending data to {{site.data.keyword.messagehub}}.
+There are different reasons for failure such as invalid credentials and topic deleted.

     For more information, see [Monitoring streaming by using {{site.data.keyword.at_short}}](/docs/activity-tracker?topic=activity-tracker-streaming-monitor#streaming-monitor-2).